kal1gh0st/Commix/README.md

 To get an overview of commix available options, switches and/or basic ideas on how to use commix, check **[usage](https://github.com/commixproject/commix/wiki/Usage)** and **[usage examples](https://github.com/commixproject/commix/wiki/Usage-Examples)** wiki pages.

-## Donate

-Commix is the outcome of many hours of work and total personal dedication.
-Feel free to **[donate](https://www.paypal.com/gr/webapps/mpp/send-money-online)** via PayPal to `donations@commixproject.com` and instantly prove your ♥ for it!

 ## Links

 * User's manual: https://github.com/commixproject/commix/wiki